denoland/manual/getting_started/installation.md

 Deno works on macOS, Linux, and Windows.
 Deno is a single binary executable.
 It has no external dependencies.

+On macOS, both M1 (arm64) and Intel (x64) executables are provided.
+On Linux and Windows, only x64 is supported.

 ### Download and install

 [deno_install](https://github.com/denoland/deno_install) provides convenience